 Project description by Giancarlo Ragazzi Architects

 In 1925/26, the Chairman of A.C.
-Milan Piero Pirelli promoted the construction of a football stadium and a horserace course next to it.
+Milan, Piero Pirelli, promoted the construction of a football stadium and a horse race course next to it.
 The San Siro Stadium project, led by engineers Stacchini and Cugini, included four straight stands, with one partially covered, providing a total capacity of 35.000 spectators.

 The motives and concepts behind the project, conceived by the City Council, can be summarised as follows: